Tha Lot-tree

 The odds of winning?
 Beyond dismal.

-If no one wins, Wednesday's jackpot will scare 2 billion dollars.
+If no one wins Saturday night, Wednesday's jackpot will scare 2 billion dollars, and could be the biggest ever.

 Am I going to buy a two dollar ticket before Saturday night?